 - The ability to intra-convert coherent single (pseudo-)spins and photons.
 This enables spin-photon entanglement and underpins quantum repeaters, essential for quantum communication networks.

-Indeed, a range of solid-state single quantum emitters have been developed over the last few decades.
-Leading material systems include crystal defects in diamond or SiC, III-V self-assembled quantum dots, or rare earth ions doped into insulating materials.
+A range of solid-state single quantum emitters have been developed over the last few decades.
+Leading systems include crystal defects in diamond or SiC, III-V self-assembled quantum dots, or rare earth ions doped into insulating materials.
 Each quantum material platform has established clear-cut benefits and drawbacks.
 For instance, III-V quantum dots have the best prospects for indistinguishable single photon generation but defects in wide bandgap materials have the most robust spin.
 Rare earth ions doped solids have unique potential as multiplexed quantum devices for the generation and the storage of quantum states of light.

 We also investigate an intriguing alternative host for a quantum emitter: a two-dimensional semiconductor, which offers tantalizing potential for new physics and potential technologies.